Skip to main content

 What is generative AI?

-Generative AI is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, sound, and video.
+Generative AI (gen AI) is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, sound, and video.
 Many tools exist that use generative AI to create new content.
 Some examples include:

 Media